developersCradle/angular-complete-guide/Section 15 Handling Forms in Angular Apps/README.md

             email
   >
 ```
+- Using `ngModel` we can get access to controll
 - We need to add validators to **template**
   - `required` HTML attrivbute, but Angular uses this as such
   - `email` dirrective, its form Angular